mariangz/etch-a-sketch/README.md

 # Etch A Sketch

-This time I built a browser version of something between a sketchpad and an Etch-A-Sketch.
+I built a browser version of something between a sketchpad and an Etch-A-Sketch.

 ![screenshot](https://i.postimg.cc/yYLY44kt/screenshot.png)